Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 - `perl` – dynamic programming language, perfect for text files processing.

 ## Install
-The main source for installing Kaldi can be found [here](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html), but these are a simplified summarization:
+The best source for installing Kaldi can be found [here](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html), but this is a simplified summarization:

 - get into “tools” directory inside that folder using cd kaldi/tools.
 - Check the number of cores in your processor by running nproc.
 The number returned from that should be used in the following command.
 In my case, the number was `4`.